alaa/echos/README.md

 # Echos
 [![Build Status](https://travis-ci.org/alaa/echos.svg?branch=master)](https://travis-ci.org/alaa/echos)

-Echos is a simple monitoring tool built mainly for microservices architecture, It has a modular event store layer and publishes all metrics to it.
+[WIP] Echos is a simple monitoring tool built mainly for microservices architecture, It has a modular event store layer and publishes all metrics to it.

 Echos runs on the top of eventmachine and uses a simple YAML configurations file to load its checks.
 Every check has the following attributes